 Money spent on incentives like contest prizes or complimentary items isn’t wasted— it’s an investment.
 The money you spend on survey incentives could save you up months of development time by nailing your customer personas early on.

 To delve into more actionable information about your best customers, something as simple as an email address can convert into a wealth of customer information.
-Clearbit is a data enrichment tool that can take an email and turn it into a trove of useful information about that person.
+Chrome extensions like AeroLeads and Clearbit, a data enrichment tool, can take an email and turn it into a trove of useful information about that person.

 Tools are useful for bolstering survey responses — though asking the customer is always the most direct research method.

 Lastly, try some organic digging: Go to your competitor’s blogs and social media sites and see who is liking and commenting on their material.
 Then look deeper into your competitor’s customers to learn more about the broader market.

 This is especially useful if your ecommerce company is young and you don’t have a large customer base yet to survey.